 - On December 31, 2022: The remaining amount

-Who can qualify?
-All employers are eligible for this deferral program.
+All employers are eligible for federal payroll tax deferment.
 However, if you receive a loan through the SBA’s Paycheck Protection Program (PPP), there are a few additional restrictions:

 - If you have received a PPP loan, and that loan has not yet been forgiven, you may defer deposits of employer social security taxes.